 Embracing Perm Life

 And now you know!
 Perms are much easier to achieve than you might’ve initially thought.
-They don’t require exceedingly long hair, are easily done both at home and the salon, and with the right products and attentive care, they can last entire months.
+To get a perm, you don’t have to have exceedingly long hair.
+Also, perms are easily done both at home and at the salon, and with the right products and attentive care, they can last entire months.
 So if you’ve been thinking about it for a while now, here’s our advice – go get that perm!